ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

-    of "independent" Directors, as this provides more flexibility in adapting to the changing needs of the IETF, because this can be called out in the annual IETF NomCom requirements for IETF LLC Director roles, and because the IETF LLC Board has the ability to appoint additional Directors as needed.
+    of "independent" Directors, as this provides more flexibility in adapting to the changing needs of the IETF, because this can be called out in the annual IETF NomCom requirements for IETF LLC Director roles, and because the IETF LLC Board can appoint additional Directors as needed.

 ### [Section 7.1](https://www.rfc-editor.org/rfc/rfc8711.html#name-financial-statements) - Financial Statements